Who hasn't sat at a computer screen rubbing their eyes?

 It isn't all rocket science either.

 Our eyes are made for looking mostly at things from a greater distance than a computer screen.
 They get tired from the effort of keeping a tighter focus over a prolonged period of time.
-And you might not have noticed but when you discover that we tend to blink less when we are concentrating on a computer visual, it is easy to understand why our eyes quickly start to feel more dry and irritated.
+And you might not have noticed but when you discover that we tend to blink less when we are concentrating on a computer vision, it is easy to understand why our eyes quickly start to feel more dry and irritated.
 (Add to that air-conditioning and it can only get worse).

 But the problems don't stop at physical mechanics